robertkowalski/magnolia-cli/README.md

 Or use `path` parameter `mgnl create-page <page-tempalte-name> -p <light-module-name>`

 B) To download and setup Magnolia + create light module:
-Start with `mgnl setup`, in your <workingDirectory> (recommend empty folder), which will expose you package.json file with basic configuration when you may change stuff like 'lightModuleName', folder structure of light module, and much more.
+Start with `mgnl setup`, in your <workingDirectory> (recommend empty folder), which will expose you package.json file with basic configuration where you may change stuff like 'lightModuleName', folder structure of light module and much more.
 Then do `mgnl jumpstart` which will download and extract Magnolia and automatically does also mgln create-light-module.
 Then you can continue using commands for creating pages and components e.g. `mgnl create-page <page-tempalte-name>`